How secure storage of guns makes children and families safer

 Isn’t this really about personal responsibility?

-One study found that even when young children were enrolled in a week-long gun safety program, they played with guns at the same rate as children who did not participate in the program.
-3 This highlights the need to securely store guns at all times.
+Many gun owners teach their kids to avoid handling guns.
+Others teach them when it’s okay to handle them and how.
+This isn’t enough.
+One study found that even when young children were enrolled in a week-long gun safety program, they played with guns at the same rate as children who did not participate in the program.3 This highlights the need to securely store guns at all times.

 Gun violence affects people in every state, including youth.
 In 2019, the U.S. saw 993 gun deaths and 2,826 gun injuries among people age 17 or younger.
 This increased to 1,381 gun deaths and 3,770 gun injuries in 2020, and 1,554 gun deaths and 4,127 gun injuries in 2021.
 4